JuliaLang/www.julialang.org/drafts/_posts/2012-02-07-put-this-in-your-pipe.md

 - Automatically raises an exception if any subprocess fails
 - Prints error messages including exactly which commands failed.

-In the above examples, we can see that even when `dir` contains spaces or quotes the expression still behaves exactly as intended — the value of `dir` is interpolated as a single argument to the `find` command.
+In the above examples, we can see that even when `dir` contains spaces or quotes, the expression still behaves exactly as intended — the value of `dir` is interpolated as a single argument to the `find` command.
-When `dir` is not the name of a directory that exists, `find` fails, as it should, and this failure is detected and automatically converted into an informative exception, including the expanded command-lines that failed.
+When `dir` is not the name of a directory that exists, `find` fails — as it should — and this failure is detected and automatically converted into an informative exception, including the fully expanded command-lines that failed.

-In the [previous post], it was observed that using the `pipefail` option for Bash allows us to detect pipeline failures, like this one, that would go unnoticed by default.
+In the [previous post], it was observed that using the `pipefail` option for Bash allows detection of pipeline failures, like this one, that occur before the last process in the pipeline.
-However, it *only* allows us to detect that something in the pipeline failed, not exactly what failed.
+However, it only allows us to detect that at least one thing in the pipeline failed.
-While this seems like a trivial drawback, it can hide lurking problems.
-In fact, there is just such a problem hidden here.
-Note that the exception raised when Julia executes this pipeline for a non-existent directory name indicates not only that `find` fails, but also that `xargs` fails — yet `wc` doesn't.
-It seems like both `xargs` and `wc` should succeed — they receive no input, but that shouldn't be a cause for failure.
+We still have to guess at what parts of the pipeline actually failed.
+In the Julia example, on the other hand, there is no guessing required: we can see that when a non-existent directory is given, both `find` and `xargs` fail.
+While it is unsurprising that `find` fails in this case, it is unexpected that `xargs` also fails.
 Why does `xargs` fail?

 One possibility to check for is that the `xargs` program fails without input.